NaveenKaliannan/guide-to-good-software/DevOps/Jenkins.md

 Jenkins integrates with a wide range of tools and technologies to enable this end-to-end CI/CD pipeline, such as version control systems, build tools, container registries, and Kubernetes clusters
 ****************************************

+### Important terminology
+*****************************************
+* The **built-in node** comes when Jenkins is installed.
+It is a node that exists within the Jenkins controller process itself.
+The built-in node is a node that is automatically created and configured when you install Jenkins.
+It allows you to run jobs and tasks directly on the Jenkins controller machine without needing to set up any additional nodes or agents.
+However, running jobs on the built-in node is generally discouraged for security, performance, and scalability reasons.
+It is recommended to use separate agent nodes for executing jobs, while the Jenkins controller acts as the central management and coordination point.
+The built-in node has a configurable number of executors, which determines how many concurrent jobs or tasks can run on it.
+By default, the number of executors is set to the number of CPU cores on the Jenkins controller machine.
+You can set the number of executors to 0 to disable running tasks on the built-in node entirely

 ## Jenkins architecture
 Overview of the key components in the Jenkins architecture: